 The ring light you choose must stand up with a camera/phone attached.
 We set up each model, attached the largest camera or phone possible, and then jostled it vigorously to see whether it could stay up.
 We also assessed whether each could support a phone or DSLR and whether we felt confident that our electronics were actually going to stay where we put them.

 The top scorer for stability is the UBeesize 10" Tripod, which proved remarkably sturdy.
 The Neewer and Westcott models also achieved a high score in this category (like all categories), inspiring confidence with whatever device we needed to use.
-The Auxiwa Clip-On, Xinbaohong Clip-On, and ShiftCam SnapGrip Creator Kit (to some extent) are also “stable” in the sense they don't require a tripod — they are as stable as your hands are.
+The Auxiwa Clip-On, Xinbaohong Clip-On, and ShiftCam SnapGrip Creator Kit (to some extent) are also “stable” in the sense they don't require a tripod — they are as stable as your grip.

 There were a lot of different DSLR holders and phone holders, though some were better than others.
 We were impressed by the UBeesize phone holder on both models we tested: the UBeesize 10" Tripod and the UBeesize 10" Tabletop.
 The holder has a solid feel and grips phones well.
 The Lume Cube 18" has a stable tripod, but we struggled to get iPhone Plus models into the holder.
 The Razer Ring Light 12" and Sensyne 10" Ring Light with 50" Extendable Tripod have level tripods with a wide base.
 However, they are both relatively lightweight, so they can get knocked over easily if you bump into them.
 The Rotolight Ultimate Vlogging Kit has a stable mini tripod.
 But, we found that the weight of the actual light can cause the whole apparatus to tip to one side, especially if no phone is attached to anchor the other side.
 The Aixpi 10" LED Tabletop is so short that it has a low center of gravity, making it relatively stable.
 The Mactrem 6" LED strangely has two different tripods, both poorly balanced.